Almonds and Olivez

 Calcium Spirulan was found to be effective against several viruses such as herpes simplex type 1, measles, mumps, influenza A and HIV-1.
 The Calcium Spirulan was said to prevent the virus from penetrating the cells of the body (Hayashi et. al. 1996).
 Calcium Spirulan was also found to be more effective against HIV-1 and herpes simplex type-1 than the more commonly used anti-viral – dextran sulfate (Hayashi et. al. 1996).
 As such, the researchers concluded that calcium spirulan could be considered an alternative anti-HIV therapeutic drug (Hayashi et. al. 1996).

 For example, the researchers pointed out that Chad, a country in Africa, reportedly had a low rate of HIV/AIDs when compared to the rest of Africa.
-This, according to the researchers is due to one of Chad’s large tribal groups (the Kanemba) which eat spirulina on a daily basis, consuming an average of three (3) to thirteen (13) grams per day.
-As such, the frequent consumption is said to help prevent HIV infections and thus reduce the viral loading of those who are already infected with the condition (Teas J et. al. 2004).
+This, according to the researchers is due to one of Chad’s large tribal groups (the Kanemba) which eat spirulina daily, consuming an average of three (3) to thirteen (13) grams per day.
+As such, frequent consumption is said to help prevent HIV infections and thus reduce the viral loading of those who are already infected with the condition (Teas J et. al. 2004).

 Spirulina and Cardiovascular Health

 Several studies have denoted that spirulina may have a beneficial effect on the prevention of cardiovascular diseases (Capel and Cysewski, 2010).
-This is due to the fact that the oral consumption of spirulina was found to reduce blood pressure and the concentration of plasma lipid especially low-density lipoprotein cholesterol (LDL) as well as triacyl-glycerols (Juarez-Oropez et. al. 2009).
+This is because the oral consumption of spirulina was found to reduce blood pressure and the concentration of plasma lipids especially low-density lipoprotein cholesterol (LDL) as well as triacyl-glycerols (Juarez-Oropez et. al. 2009).
 The consumption of spirulina was also shown to indirectly alter one’s total cholesterol as well as high-density lipoprotein cholesterol (HDL) values (Juarez-Oropez et. al. 2009).

 The researchers found that total cholesterol low-density lipoprotein cholesterol (LDL-C) and triglycerides decreased significantly in the group that took both the medication and spirulina than in the other group.
-In fact, the researchers noted that total cholesterol in this group decreased by Sixty-five (65%) per cent with LDL-C decreasing by up to Fifty-four (54%) per cent in the group that consumed the spirulina.
+The researchers noted that total cholesterol in this group decreased by Sixty-five (65%) per cent with LDL-C decreasing by up to Fifty-four (54%) per cent in the group that consumed the spirulina.

 According to research, essential fatty acids such as Gamma Linoleic Acid (GLA) can prevent cholesterol from concentrating in the body.
 As such, spirulina, which has a high amount of GLA, makes it an excellent candidate to combat conditions that are caused or aggravated by high cholesterol.